Caleb Kaltenbach

 When the Unexpected Becomes Reality

 The Rivera home became headquarters for anyone involved in the search.
 The search for Rey was a massive coordinated effort comprised of family, local friends, friends from out of town, and some of Rey's co-workers.
-Since Rey disappeared, there was no activity on his cell phone and credit card accounts.
+Since Rey disappeared, no activity has been on his cell phone and credit card accounts.
 The search team canvassed neighborhoods and walked various areas of Baltimore for days.
 Porter even offered a financial reward, hired a private investigator, and alerted the local news media.

 During the search, Porter told a journalist that Rey was "a happy guy.
-He and his wife had just booked a trip to go to New Mexico in a few weeks.
+He and his wife had just booked a trip to New Mexico in a few weeks.
 This is not a man that wanted to leave.
 I've got to find my friend.
 I can't imagine my life without him.
 He's my best friend."[1]

-Angel also spoke to a newspaper about his brother's disappearance: "It's completely out of character.
+Angel also told a newspaper about his brother's disappearance: "It's completely out of character.
 He's not only going to tell you where he's going; he's going to tell you how he got there.
 For him to go this long and not contact any of his family or friends, it's got everyone scared."[2]

+The co-workers felt uneasy and called the police.
 Several officers and a group of police cadets responded to their call.
 The police figured out the hole was in a conference room on the second-floor building.
-An employee of The Belvedere took them to the conference room (that was hardly used).
+An employee of The Belvedere took them to the conference room (which was hardly used).
 When the door was opened, a horrible stench immediately hit everyone in the hallway.

-The hole in the ceiling was like a sunroof, showing the bright blue sky and allowing light in the room.
+The hole in the ceiling was like a sunroof, showing the bright blue sky and allowing light into the room.
 The sunlight exposed the severely damaged body of Rey Rivera, sprawled out on the floor under the hole.
 Decomposition had already set in as Rey's body had been lying in the room for over a week.

 Many people immediately began referring to Rey as having died by suicide... but was it?